StephaniesHusband/postman/README.md

 // ...your script contents...
 ```
 This file can be obtained from my [github site](https://github.com/StephaniesHusband/postman).
 You can also use the "Fetch
-SAPostmanJS" test case to automatically objtain the "plugin".
+SAPostmanJS" test case to automatically obtain the "plugin".
 You only need to do this once or if you happen to delete your
 global variable "module:sapostman-js".
 The "plugin" needs to be in a Postman global variable named `module:sapostman-js`.

 After calling the `eval` above, you will have access to the `SAPostmanJS` namespace via `this.SAPostmanJS`.